Health officials remind parents to wash child’s winter wear and school supplies

 GARDEN CITY, Kan.
-(KSNW) -The sounds of sniffing, sneezing, and coughing are beginning to pick up, especially in schools.
+(KSNW) – The sounds of sniffing, sneezing, and coughing is beginning to pick up, especially in schools.

-“One kid could turn to two kids, which could turn into three kids, just rippling from there,” said Jennie Wilson Elementary School teacher Natalie Konrade.
-“I’m starting to see the time of the year where lots of kids are starting to get sick…just all around not feeling very good.”
+“One kid could turn to two kids, which could turn into three kids, just rippling from there,” said Natalie Konrade, Jennie Wilson Elementary.
+“I’m starting to see the time of the year where lots of kids are starting to get sick, just all around not feeling very good.”

-“Kids with runny noses wipe there it with their sleeve and then they share their hands with everybody else or on their desk,” said St. Catherines Hospital Infection Protection Manager Cecilia Sherraden.
+“Kids with runny noses wipe it with their sleeve, and then they share their hands with everybody else or on their desk,” said St. Catherines Hospital Infection Protection Manager Cecilia Sherraden.

 With the holiday breaks coming up, health officials said it is a great time to wash everything up.

-They are asking parents to grab their kids’ weather gear, lunch boxes, backpacks, and other school supplies and throw them in the wash, while their kids are home.
+They are asking parents to grab the weather gear, lunch boxes, backpacks, and other school supplies and throw them in the wash, while their kids are home.

 “Wash them before they go back to school, even if you do it once a week, it would help to get the bugs out of it,” said Sherraden.